Skip to main content

 Informal private settlements: where the parties involved in a minor accident agree between themselves to settle without involving their insurers.
 Many minor accidents are settled privately to avoid the risk of increased insurance premiums.
 A written release is important in these circumstances to prevent the other party from later making a claim through their insurer or bringing court proceedings.

-Full and final settlement: where a comprehensive settlement is agreed covering all heads of loss, including vehicle damage, personal injury, hire car costs, loss of earnings, and other financial losses.
-The release should identify all the specific claims being settled to ensure that the parties achieve the finality they intend.
+Full and final settlement: where a thorough settlement is agreed covering all heads of loss, including vehicle damage, personal injury, hire car costs, loss of earnings, and other financial losses.
+The release should identify all the specific claims being settled to confirm that the parties achieve the finality they intend.

 What to Include in Your Car Accident Release of Liability (England & Wales)